Denis McGrath (lawyer)

+For the Canadian–American screenwriter and producer, see Denis McGrath.

 John Denis McGrath CBE (17 June 1910 – 14 June 1986) was a New Zealand local politician and lawyer.
 He was a Wellington city councillor, serving as deputy mayor between 1962 and 1965.
 He also served as president of the New Zealand Law Society from 1968 to 1971.

 Biography

 Early life and career

 Denis McGrath was born in Wellington on 17 June 1910, the eldest of three sons of lawyer John Joseph (Jack) McGrath and Caroline Margaret McGrath (née Wilkinson).
 He suffered bouts of ill-health as a child, and was educated at St Patrick's College before attending Victoria University College, where he graduated with a Bachelor of Laws in 1932.
 He then joined his father in a joint legal practice in 1933 under the firm name JJ & Denis McGrath.
 In 1944, he married Margaret Fraser and together had four children (including John McGrath).
 Following his father's death in 1946, McGrath carried on the firm alone for five years.

 In 1957, he was elected to the council of Wellington District Law Society and in 1966 he became its president.
 Two years later, he became president of the New Zealand Law Society upon the appointment of Denis Blundell as High Commissioners to the United Kingdom, serving a three-year term which included the centenary celebrations of the society in 1969.